 Note: This metric measures the percentage of women who could not afford to see a doctor in the past year due to costs.

-Note: This metric was calculated as follows: Number of Women Who Voted in 2016 Presidential Election / Total Female U.S. Citizen Population Aged 18 Years or Older in State.
+Note: This metric was calculated as follows: Number of Women Who Voted in 2020 Presidential Election / Total Female U.S. Citizen Population in State Aged 18 or Older.

 Women’s Health Care & Safety – Total Points: 40

 - Percentage of Residents 12+ Who Are Fully Vaccinated: Full Weight (~2.35 Points)

 - Quality of Women’s Hospitals: Full Weight (~2.35 Points)